gosling-lang/gosling-docs/Documentation.md

 }
 ```

-For `circular` layout, users can specify more details about the layout using the following properites
+For `circular` layout, users can specify more details about the layout using the following properties
 | property | type | description |
 |--|--|--|
 |outerRadius| number | default = min(track.width, track.height) / 2|